 While I love the promise of one pot meals not all of them work.
-And sure enough I asked Dave about it and he said that he would cook chicken and potatoes separately because chicken and potatoes cook at different times.
+The problem with the recipe is that you need to cook chicken and potatoes separately.
+Because chicken and potatoes cook at different times.

 So this greek lemon chicken requires two pots if you’d also like to make the potatoes, well actually three pots if you want the best roasted potatoes ever (see below).

 Want to make better oven fries or roasted potatoes?